-Problem Statement 1: Although our combined students have shown growth in various content areas, overall there still seems to be limited or stagnant progress in Reading (60% Meets 4th Grade, 45% Meets 4th Grade Spanish, 68% Meets 3rd Grade, 40% 3rd Grade Spanish) and Math (52% Meets 4th Grade, 28% Meets 4th Grade Spanish) for the on grade level expectation.
+Problem Statement 1: Although our combined students have shown growth in various content areas, overall there still seems to be limited or stagnant progress in Reading (63% Meets) and Math (46% Meets) for the on grade level expectation.

-Root Cause 1: High yield academic strategies that have been proven to increase student achievement and close learning gaps have not been implemented across across grade levels and content areas with fidelity during small group instruction.
+Root Cause 1: High yield academic strategies that have been proven to increase student achievement and close learning gaps have not been implemented across grade levels and content areas with fidelity during small group instruction.

 Problem Statement 2: Lamar has an ever growing diverse population.
-Our population consists of 34.1 limited English proficient students, 47.8 Hispanic, 29.2 White, 9.8 Black, 8.2 Asian, 4.1 Multiple, 0.5 American Indian, 0.4 Pacific Islander.
+Our population consists of 29.2 limited English proficient students, 46.8 Hispanic, 30.5 White, 9.1 Black, 8.3 Asian, 4.3 Multiple, 0.6 American Indian, 0.4 Pacific Islander.
 Our campus continues to become more diverse and the amount of languages students and families speak continues to grow.

-Root Cause 2: The need to intentionally maintain and work on a continuous improvement cycle that makes all students feel welcomed and valued with fidelity.
+Root Cause 2: Students and staff may feel they have few opportunities to share and celebrate their language and culture.
+The entire staff does not intentionally maintain and work on a continuous improvement cycle that makes all students feel welcomed and valued with fidelity.